kaltura/playkit-js-ui-managers/docs/guide.md

 ## Detach panel

-Panel can be detached to new window, API:
+Panel content can be rendered in new browser window, attach placeholder renders instead of original content inside panel when the new window opened.
+Once new window closed original content moves back to panel.

 ### Detach
 Detach panel by id with options
 ```